ChristianAPryor/Floating-Sidebar/README.md

 # Floating-Sidebar
-You can use transcribe your voice.
+This is a Chrome Extension.
+It helps you transcribe your voice in any Chrome tab.